Quick Answer

 | Régime réel d'imposition | Actual expenses can be deducted | Higher | VAT obligations depend on your VAT position and activity |

 The VAT franchise has a clear upside and a clear cost.
 It removes VAT declaration and payment obligations, but you also cannot deduct VAT on professional purchases.
 Official pages have shown threshold inconsistencies, so do not rely on copied tables.
-Add the current threshold only after verification.
+Verify the current threshold from official tax authority records before using it.

 A common first-year mistake is assuming one filing covers everything in France.
 It does not.
 URSSAF handles turnover declarations and social contributions.
 The tax administration handles the annual income tax return.